 1993: EMI 7243 8 28099

-I&146;m actually not a Bowie fan and never have been; I bought this compilation so I could revel in the two Bowie tracks that truly grabbed me and then explore some of the ones that had brushed me attractively in passing.
+Im actually not a Bowie fan and never have been; I bought this compilation so I could revel in the two Bowie tracks that truly grabbed me and then explore some of the ones that had brushed me attractively in passing.

 The solid two are Golden Years and Fame.
-Dont think that pegs me as only being aware of Bowie during that era: Ive checked his stuff out over the years, but the overwhelming majority of it (and there is a LOT of that) seemed to never go anywhere with its idea in a musically compelling way (whatever the lyrical content).
+Dont think that pegs me as only being aware of Bowie during that era: Ive checked his stuff out over the years, but the overwhelming majority of it (and there is a LOT of that) seemed to never go anywhere with its idea in a musically compelling way (whatever the lyrical content) that resonated with me.
 I suppose that could be contrasted with Paul McCartneys work, which often has consisted of great little ideas that tell their little joke and then are done, and which are then either painfully stretched out to pass as a song or slapped up against a bunch of others to make a pastiche such as Band on the Run.
 And maybe its of the same strange ilk as the oeuvre of the Rolling Stones, which seems to sell millions of copies according to reports but I personally havent heard since their 1980s stuff.

 Probably the tracks that almost grab me, and which keep me coming back to check on them in case they really do make the connection in full eventually, are Beauty & the Beast, Ashes to Ashes (which unquestionably holds appeal and resonance and fascination for anyone interested in Bowie, but which maybe still doesnt quite grab me as a song on its own), and Fashion (DAMNED catchy and slick, but what does it amount to after the impressions are made?).